Beginnings and Ends

 “No.” he groaned, lifting his head for a moment before turning pale and heaving.
 He closed his eyes and rested on the wood once more.
 “I have a right to know!
 You’re not, are you?
 I knew it!
 There’s something wrong with you!
 You either push out defective kids or none at all!”

 Pain masked his sweet face.
 His eyes pleaded with her: Dump your date.
 Hug me, kiss me…even slap me.
-He craved the emotion that once belong to him.
+He craved the emotion that once belongs to him.

 She couldn’t bring herself to be snarky with him.
 He was raw emotion, so instead of saying, “Obviously not as good as you since I’m not married”, she answered flatly, “Fine.”